From Casetext: Smarter Legal Research

 06-03-2024

-Attorneys for Plaintiff: Michael T. Dougherty, District Attorney, Twentieth Judicial District Adam D. Kendall, Chief Trial Deputy District Attorney Boulder, Colorado Attorneys for Defendant: Megan A. Ring, Public Defender Elizabeth J. Frawley, Deputy Public Defender Elizabeth Califf, Deputy Public Defender Antonia Diener, Deputy Public Defender Boulder, Colorado Attorneys for Respondent Boulder County Court: Philip J. Weiser, Attorney General Emily Burke Buckley, Senior Assistant Attorney General Boulder, Colorado
+Attorneys for Plaintiff: Michael T. Dougherty, District Attorney, Twentieth Judicial District Adam D. Kendall, Chief Trial Deputy District Attorney Boulder, Colorado Attorneys for Defendant: Megan A. Ring, Public Defender Elizabeth J. Frawley, Deputy Public Defender Elizabeth Califf, Deputy Public Defender Antonia Diener, Deputy Public Defender Boulder, Colorado Attorneys for Respondent Boulder County Court: Philip J. Weiser, Attorney General Emily Burke Buckley, Senior Assistant Attorney General Denver, Colorado

 Original Proceeding Pursuant to C.A.R.
-21 Boulder County Court Case No. 22M1874 Honorable Elizabeth Brodsky, Judge
+21, Boulder County Court Case No. 22M1874, Honorable Elizabeth Brodsky, Judge

 Attorneys for Plaintiff: Michael T. Dougherty, District Attorney, Twentieth Judicial District Adam D. Kendall, Chief Trial Deputy District Attorney Boulder, Colorado